 A statue of Governor William Bligh stands on the edge of The Rocks precinct.
 If you’re an Aussie doing this tour, you may remember history lessons (or the odd TV show) depicting Bligh as a somewhat questionable figure in Australia’s history.
 However, Kirsty’s commentary gives me a better idea of what it actually took to control the colony — particularly the infamous Rum Corps, and how it set out to depose Bligh during the Rum Rebellion of 1808.

-From there, we delve deeper into The Rocks, and we’re soon surrounded by colonial-era buildings.
-It’s like stepping into another world.
+From there we delve deeper into The Rocks, and we’re soon surrounded by colonial-era buildings.
+It’s like stepping into a different century.
 One of the most enchanting places we visit is Foundation Park, which features preserved remnants of convict houses.
 When Kirsty explains how many people would have lived in these homes at any given time, I’m suddenly thankful for my own modestly sized apartment!

 We travel through the backstreets to The Big Dig — a colonial archaeological excavation site near the YHA hostel.
 Kirsty shares some details about stonemason and pardoned ex-con Richard Byrne, whose home once stood here.
 Built in the early 1800s, the discovery is less about the structure of the home and more about the items found inside: jars, trinkets and knick-knacks.
 They really humanise Byrne’s story.